-Up to 12 studentships are available for an October 2018 start, so we are looking for suitable freshwater biosciencce projects to advertise to attract high quality candidates.
+We will be seeking proposals for suitable freshwater bioscience projects to advertise to attract high quality candidates in the early summer.
 Supervisors are invited to submit project proposals that sit within the four key research themes that characterise the FRESH CDT:

-> - Quantify and manage emerging risks to freshwaters that stem from changing patterns in behaviours, demography, governance or climate;
+- Quantify and manage emerging risks to freshwaters that stem from changing patterns in behaviours, demography, governance or climate;

 - Develop and test next generation tools for assessing and monitoring ecosystems and ecosystem services;